 With Thailand’s vital rice belt being battered, the already weak economy suffering, and regional competitiveness sagging, the junta’s Achilles’ heel has been shown.

-By severely curtailing civil liberties, calm has been renewed.
-But the Thailand economy is still in a rut.
+Calm is restored, but the Thailand economy is still in a rut.

 Post-coup gains of a rebound in tourism and increased fiscal spending have been offset by disappointing exports, declining manufacturing and weak local demand.

 So a poor rice harvest is more than just an economic headache for the junta – it is a political dilemma.
-This is especially the case, as most of Thailand’s rice farmers hail from the country’s populous north where love for the ousted Shinawatras remains strong.
+This is especially the case since most rice farmers in Thailand hail from the populous north where love for the ousted Shinawatras remains strong.

 Back in 2011, the government of then-Prime Minister Yingluck Shinawatra bought billions of dollars worth of rice from farmers at above-market prices.
 This bought popularity among rice farmers, yet eventually backfired and hit economic growth hard.